 Pro rating is based on results and reserved for the very best drivers.

 As you can see, promotion up to A is based only on safety rating.
 You don’t need to be fast, you just have to be a safe driver.
 This means that you can be in A class with a pretty low iRating (which is based on your results) – whether it’s fun to be there competing against much faster drivers in another question.
 The safety rating you gain (or lose) each race is dependent on the number of incidents and the number of turns in a race, so having zero incidents will yield a higher SR gain in a long race than in a short race.
 In higher classes, you lose SR more quickly – another reason not to climb too quickly.

 You can always race in races of lower license levels.
 A race needs to have at least six entries to become “official”, i.e. to count for iRating.
 A season consists of twelve weeks and week 13 (with special events), a new week starts on Tuesday.

-- The Global MX-5 Cup.
-The place to begin, small grids (11 cars max) and short races of approx. 15 minutes.
+Since season 4 2020, there’s only one rookie road series: The Global MX-5 Cup.
+The place to begin, small grids (12 cars max) and short races of approx. 15 minutes.
 As of season 1 2020, it has been upgraded to ND2 specs (more power) and is on NTMv7, making it even more fun to drive.

 What’s a split?
-There’s a maximum of 11 cars in an MX-5 cup race and 18 in the IPCC.
+There’s a maximum of 1 cars in an MX-5 cup race.
 When there are more drivers than this, they are split into multiple races based on iRating, which means that people of similar speed are likely to race together.
 Yes, this means that a fast Rookie may be racing against an A class driver if both have similar iRatings.